Hawkometer Methodology — How We Score Central Bank Speeches

 No causal claim.
 The index does not claim that a hawkish reading causes anything.
 It is an organised summary of what officials have said.
 Use it alongside market-implied probabilities, the Taylor Rule analysis and the rate path tools.

 Sample data.
 While the production scrapers ramp up, some entries on the site may be representative samples rather than direct transcripts.
-Each sample-derived speech is flagged with is_sample: true in the JSON feed so downstream consumers can filter them out if needed.
+Sample-derived appearances should be treated as representative examples rather than direct transcripts.

 Update cadence